한 걸음씩

 The API reference documentation provides detailed information about a function or object in Node.js.
 This documentation indicates what arguments a method accepts, the return value of that method, and what errors may be related to that method.
 It also indicates which methods are available for different versions of Node.js.

-provided by Node.js.
+This documentation describes the built-in modules provided by Node.js.
 It does not document modules provided by the community.

 Anatomy of an HTTP Transaction